 Visualizing the deceased sitting in an empty chair and addressing them with feelings and anything that needs to be said can be a powerful and positive technique.

 The power comes not only from imagining the person, but also from being present and talking to them (Worden, 2018).

 Top 3 Bereavement Books for Children & Adults

-We have included three of our favorite books on helping adults and children deal with bereavement below.
+We have included three of our best recommended grief books on helping adults and children deal with bereavement below.

 1. Overcoming Grief: A Self-Help Guide Using Cognitive Behavioural Techniques – Sue Morris

 This is a practical guide to help anyone facing grief regain a sense of control over their life.

 Along with detailing coping techniques, it tackles avoidance, making decisions, and returning to ‘normality.’

 2. Grief Works: Stories of Life, Death, and Surviving – Julia Samuel